cdrummey216/whoami/README.md

 # GOLDEN RATIO AND SENSE OF SELF
 A calculation of the Golden Ratio (ϕ) using variable answers, or values for a,b from "Who am I?" and "Who are you?"
-* a+b/a = a/b = ϕ
+* a+b/a = ϕ AND a/b = ϕ //property of ϕ
+* a > b > 0 //property of ϕ, the scope of a is greater than the scope of b (*a > b > 0*)
+* a+b is to a as a is to b. //property of ϕ
-* a = A variable answer to "Who am I?", gives contextual truth for b, or provides the limiting scope for b
+* a = A variable answer to "Who am I?", gives contextual truth for b, provides the limiting scope for b
 * b = A variable answer to "Who are you?"
-* a > b > 0 //the scope of a is greater than the scope of b (*a > b > 0*)
 * a+b = A combination of a and b
-* a, b must be true in order to be proportional to each other
+* a, b must be true in order to be proportional to each other //proportional as it relates to "I", the scope of a must be greater than b and b must be greater than 0

-* a+b is to a as a is to b.
+# PROPERTIES OF ϕ: 1) a+b is to a as a is to b AND 2) a+b/a = ϕ AND a/b = ϕ
+Self-concept is to self-perception as self-perception is to self-definition.

 **EXAMPLE**

-Self-concept is to self-perception as self-perception is to self-definition.

 * a = I am a man. (self-perception) //contextless so any response possible, must be true
 * b = I am florist. (self-definition) //limited to context, must be true
 * a+b = I am a man that is a florist. //combination for self-concept, must be true as it relates to a and b
-* a+b/a = a/b = ϕ //Sense of self, or the feeling of identity, uniqueness, and self-direction. both variable answers for a, b acknowledge that at minimum I am (~I am) and provide some datapoints to understand the self.
+* a+b/a = ϕ AND a/b = ϕ //Sense of self, or the feeling of identity, uniqueness, and self-direction. both variable answers for a, b acknowledge that at minimum I am (~I am) and provide some datapoints to understand the self.
 * ~I am = Self-concept //an idea of the self

 Self-concept (*a+b*) is to self-perception (*a*) as...